 Cut to the chase in this section with a synopsis of your career of between 3 to 6 concise sentences.
 Get personal by describing yourself to hiring managers and potential employers and a glimpse of what you do.
 Focus on what the job advertisement requires from potential candidates to ensure you fit the profile.

-You may use either a Career Objective or a Career Summary to place at the top of your resume.
+You may use either a Career Objective or a Resume Profile Summary to place at the top of your resume.
 Highlight this paragraph in a different font for maximum impact.
-A career summary is most suited when you have several years of experience under the belt.
+A summary is most suited when you have several years of experience under the belt.
 A career objective is often used by graduates, trainees, or candidates with less than five years of experience.

 Many Insurance Agents work independently for insurance agencies or brokerages, and they sell multiple products available in the insurance market.
 There are also opportunities to work as captive agents employed by insurance companies to sell only their products.
 Therefore, you need to clearly state your line of authority in the sector and mention which route you are following or plan to follow.

-In a summary, you highlight credibility.
+In a summary or resume profile, you highlight credibility.
 In an objective, you concentrate on career aspirations and your intent to add value.

 Use adjectives to describe one or two outstanding traits, and mention the value you add to your current employer.